yoctoproject/poky/documentation/profile-manual/usage.rst

    syscalls__sys_exit_read     1 11624.859944032     1262 wget                  nr=3, ret=1024

-That in itself isn't very useful; after all, we can accomplish pretty much the same thing by simply running ``perf script`` without arguments in the same directory as the ``perf.data`` file.
+That in itself isn't very useful; after all, we can accomplish pretty much the same thing by just running ``perf script`` without arguments in the same directory as the ``perf.data`` file.

 We can however replace the print statements in the generated function